VAWGG/cochan-1/README.md

-The non-blocking counterpart of `chan.select(...chans)` is `chan.selectSync(...chans)`, that either selects a value and returns the channel that the value came from, or returns `chan.FAILED` if there are no readily available values/errors in any of the channels, or returns `chan.CLOSED` if all non-timeout channels are closed.
+The non-blocking counterpart of `chan.select(...chans)` is `chan.selectSync(...chans)`, that either selects a value and returns the channel that the value came from, or returns `null` if there are no readily available values/errors in any of the channels, or returns `chan.CLOSED` if all non-timeout channels are closed.

 > **Example**: [async-await](_examples/async-await/2-select.js).